 - Prep Time: 5 minutes

 - Category: Side

 - 1 cup quinoa

 - Pinch of salt

 - Rinse quinoa thoroughly in a fine mesh strainer, rubbing and swishing for about a minute and a half.

-- Add the liquid and salt and bring to a boil
+- Add the water or broth, and salt, and bring to a boil.